cdrummey216/whoami/whoami.md

 ### (2) Good, an adjective;

 Good is shared and beneficial.
-It is the inherent viture of _things_ in reality that are acceptable, suitable, positive, and just fine.
-Good is when you pick up a hitch hiker just because you're going the same direction. _When_ you unlock your door, because you trust that they are fellow travelers, just like you.
+It is the inherent viture of _things_ in reality that are acceptable, suitable, positive, and just plain, old, and fine.
+Good is when you pick up a hitch hiker just because you're going the same direction.
+It's _when_ you unlock your door, because you trust that they are simply fellow travelers, just like you.
 It is good when they open the door and step in, _because_ they're trusting you too.

 And here's something else: everyone wants to feel good.
 Big facts.
 You, me, and our neighbor all want to be affirmed in our perception of reality.
 And that's where goodness resides, in the share acceptance of the present.